-15.6.2.0470 ; CODE "semicolon-code" TOOLS EXT
+15.6.2.0470 ;CODE "semicolon-code" TOOLS EXT Interpretation: Interpretation semant tics for this word are undefined.

-Compilation: (C: colon-sys -)
+Compilation: (C: colon-sys --)

 Append the run-time semantics below to the current definition.
 End the current definition, allow it to be found in the dictionary, and enter interpretation state, consuming colon-sys.